joopdo/drm-vc4-grabber/README.md

 The current implementation connects to Hyperion at `127.0.0.1:19400` and directly uploads the images.

+## Compatibility

+This grabber is compatible with both **Hyperion** and **HyperHDR** since they share the same TCP protocol and default port (19400).
+The grabber uses Hyperion's native TCP socket protocol for direct image streaming, making it compatible with any server implementing the same API endpoint.

 ## Usage

 1. Download the latest release archive.